nstroustrup/lifespan/doc/raspberry_pi_instructions.md

 cd ../..
 ```

+You'll also need to install `openjpeg` from https://github.com/uclouvain/openjpeg/releases/.

-#### Step 8: Actually installing the Lifespan Machine
+#### Step 8: Installing the Lifespan Machine

 ```
 cd build
 cmake . -DONLY_IMAGE_ACQUISITION=1
 sudo make install
 cd ..
 ```

 #### Step 9: Setup long-term storage

 Raw data generated from the lifespan machine requires a reasonable amount of free hard disk space.
-You can use a large external hard drive or use the network accessible storage if your institute provides one.
+You can use a large external hard drive or use the network-accessible storage if your institute provides one.

 ##### Option 1: Use an external hard-drive

 1: Get the external hard-drive name

-Insert the hard-drive and check the name of the device (usually something like `sda1`).
+Insert the hard drive and check the name of the device (usually something like `sda1`).

 ```
 sudo fdisk -l
 ```

-In this tutorial we will call our hardrive `sda1`, but do change the name so that it matches yours.
+In this tutorial, we will call our hardrive `sda1`, but do change the name so that it matches yours.

 2. Add mount instructions.

 Add the following line to `/etc/fstab` You need to `sudo` to get in there.
-Replace `ext4` by the hard-drive format.
+Replace `ext4` with the hard-drive format.

 ```
 /dev/sda1    /mnt/isis2    ext4    noauto    0    0